HydraProxy/reseller-api/api-documentation.md

 For residential proxies only.
 Retrieve the historical bandwidth usage in MB per day with a 1 to 2% tolerance.

-**NOTE**: For current day usage history there is a delay in displaying the exact usage.
+**NOTE 1**: For current day usage history there is a delay in displaying the exact usage.
 Final usage for the day can be retrived at the end of day (UTC time).

+**NOTE 2**: The History usage won’t be available for all the data set.
+An order's old history gets deleted to avoid large API responses, so you'll probably need to save it in the database.

 **POST** https://api.hydraproxy.com/view_usage_history/